AishatAdewoyin/AishatAdewoyin/README.md

 ---

-I am a Software Engineering student and an alumnus of Early Code, where I focused on learning Full-Stack Web Development.
+I am a Software Engineering student @ ALX Africa Cohort 13 and an alumnus of Early Code, where I focused on learning Full-Stack Web Development.
 I'm also a Certified Digital Marketer and an SEO Expert.

 - ✍ You can find my projects in my [portfolio website](https://aishatadewoyin.tech/), or scroll through my Github repositories.
 - 🔭 I’m currently teaching beginners HTML, CSS, Bootstrap, JavaScript, and SCSS.